 Learn more about the Reduced Fare Program for People with Disabilities (Metro Disability ID Card)

 If you are a senior citizen with a disability, you do not need to apply for the Metro Disability ID Card.
 As a senior citizen, you already qualify for reduced fares.
 Senior citizens may ride for half the peak fare on Metrorail, for 85¢ on regular Metrobus routes, and for discounted fare on other participating bus service providers.

-Senior citizens may purchase a Senior SmarTrip® card or $10 discount paper Metrorail farecards and $8.75 Metrobus Weekly Disabled Passes by presenting a valid government-issued photo ID card (driver's license, non-driver's ID or passport) at these locations.
+Senior citizens may purchase a Senior SmarTrip® to pay the reduced fare or add a Metrobus 7-Day Bus Pass to their existing Senior SmarTrip® card by presenting a valid government-issued photo ID card (driver's license, non-driver's ID or passport) at these locations.

 If you are a local resident, you may pay the reduced bus fare by showing the bus operator a government-issued photo ID that includes your date of birth.

-If you are visiting the area, you may pay the reduced bus fare by showing the bus operator a valid government-issued photo ID that includes your date of birth and address, or purchase the $10 discount Metrorail farecard and/or the $8.75 Metrobus Weekly Senior Pass at one of these locations.
+If you are visiting the area, you may pay the reduced bus fare by showing the bus operator a valid government-issued photo ID that includes your date of birth and address, or purchase the Senior SmarTrip® card and/or the $8.75 Metrobus Weekly Senior Pass at one of these locations.

 For the advantages of a SmarTrip® card, please see our SmarTrip® Q&A.